prasadrenukdas/wawa-jr/doc/fs-structure.md

 well as reusable utility functions (`account-storage.ts`).
 Components and functions from `common` may also be used.

+A suggested rule of thumb is to keep the number of adjacent files to less than ten before breaking out into sub-directories.
+Psychologically, humans start to get overwhelmed when there are more than eight to ten items for them to digest at once.

 Asset files should be placed nearest to the module that uses them.
 It may make some sense for assets to be placed in `common`.